project-imas/encrypted-core-data/README.md

 Encrypted CoreData SQLite Store
 ===================

 CoreData encrypted SQLite store using [SQLCipher](http://sqlcipher.net).
+Use this security control to encrypt data stored in CoreData with SQLite by leveraging the great work at SQLCipher.
+With this control one no longer has to translate each query result in/out of data models.

+# Caveat
 This library is a work in progress and will probably not work in every case or with highly complex models.
-Please submit pull requests to fix bugs that you find.

 # Project Setup